 Here at the Bar Harbor KOA, our recreation team has discovered the cure for spring fever: planning summer camping getaways!
 It's actually part of our job to create a fun experience for our campers-a task we don't take lightly.
-Whether you're paddling one of our kayaks or unwinding at the Woodlands pool, boredom is not an option.
+Whether you're wadding through one of the tidal pools looking for starfish or unwinding at the Woodlands pool, boredom is not an option.

-The KOA Express chugs through camp, with your conductor pointing out campground highlights.
+The KOA Lobstah Express chugs through camp, with your conductor pointing out campground highlights.
 All aboard!

 Cakes for Kids!